-The financial review that follows focuses on the factors affecting the consolidated financial condition and results of operations of the Company and its wholly-owned subsidiaries, the Bank, NBT Financial Services and NBT Holdings during 2018 and, in summary form, the preceding two years.
-Collectively, the Registrant and its subsidiaries are referred to herein as "the Company."
+The financial review that follows focuses on the factors affecting the consolidated financial condition and results of operations of the Company and its wholly-owned subsidiaries, the Bank, NBT Financial and NBT Holdings during 2019 and, in summary form, the preceding two years.
+Collectively, the registrant and its subsidiaries are referred to herein as "the Company."
 Net interest margin is presented in this discussion on a fully taxable equivalent ("FTE") basis.
 Average balances discussed are daily averages unless otherwise described.
-The audited consolidated financial statements and related notes as of December 31, 2018 and 2017 and for each of the years in the three-year period ended December 31, 2018 should be read in conjunction with this review.
-Amounts in prior period consolidated financial statements are reclassified whenever necessary to conform to the 2018 presentation.
+The audited consolidated financial statements and related notes as of December 31, 2019 and 2018 and for each of the years in the three-year period ended December 31, 2019 should be read in conjunction with this review.